l-manoj/core-webapis/README.md

 dotnet publish (to test from host on port: 5000 using  dotnet bin/debug/netcoreapp2.0/publish/apiswagger.dll)
 dotnet run (to test from host on port 8080)

-### Above steps to build and publish inside a conatiner can be automated using the Dockerfile and .dockerignore files
+### Above steps to build and publish inside a container can be automated using the Dockerfile and .dockerignore files
 NOTE: Be mindful of content root when building images without source code
 NOTE: add dockerfile and .dockerignore files to .dockerignore to avoid cache invalidation and thereby speeding up the image build process

 The drawback with having the image build and publish within  a single container makes the image bloated.
-Hence, multi-stage build is useful where in we build the image in one conatiner and run it on another.
+Hence, multi-stage build is useful where in we build the image in one container and run it on another.

 Also, we can perform optimization on mutli-stage build(refer corresponding git check-in of Dockerfile)